By Kiley McDaniel

 I would love to say that Crow has picture perfect mechanics and is a near flawless pitching prospect.
-However, he has a big red flag in his delivery that makes some pause about his ultimate upside.
-Find out what’s up with this projected top-5 pick after the jump…
+However, he has a couple red flags in his deliver; find out what’s up with this projected top-5 pick after the jump…

-I’ll admit that opening was a bit tabloid of me, but I talked to some scouts and some non-scout sources about Crow’s delivery and the scouts (predictably) saw exactly what I noticed, and the non-scouts were told that he simply had a not-perfect delivery.
-This would make sense because the scouts agreed that the red flag I noticed is basically that just that, a red flag.
-It’s more a risky thing than a fatal flaw, ticking-time-bomb thing, which would explain why the non-scouts haven’t heard about it specifically, just some “funk” as Kevin Goldstein noted today in his Draft Notebook (subscriber only).
+The scouts I talked to agreed that the red flag I noticed is basically just that, a red flag.
+It’s more a risky thing than a fatal flaw, ticking-time-bomb thing.
+Kevin Goldstein noted today in his Draft Notebook (subscriber only) that there’s some “funk”.
 So, I’d like to cover what the “funk” is and what the good stuff is that minimizes the impact of the funk.
 I’ll also be putting a score from the traditional 20-80 scale (50 being MLB average) on each element of his delivery.
 Check the Scouting Tutorial for an explanation.
 Enough tip-toeing, let’s jump right into it.